Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 ***
 [TryHackMe](https://tryhackme.com/path/outline/blueteam)

-The CyberDefender path is phenominal!
-Can also be used as a resource to study for the CompTIA CySA+.
+*The CyberDefender path is phenominal!
+Can also be used as a resource to study for the CompTIA CySA+.*

 [LetsDefend.io](https://letsdefend.io/)

 [CyberDefenders](https://cyberdefenders.org/)

-Amazing resource, contains tons of hands on lab activities, FOR FREE!!!
+*Amazing resource, contains tons of hands on lab activities, FOR FREE!!!*

 [BTLO](https://blueteamlabs.online/)

 [Splunk BOTS](https://bots.splunk.com/)

-Using this currently to level up my SPL/Investigation skills in Splunk.
-Highly recommend!
+*Using this currently to level up my SPL/Investigation skills in Splunk.
+Highly recommend!*

 ## Content Creators:
 ***
 [I.T Security Labs](https://www.youtube.com/c/ITSecurityLabs)

-One of my inspirations for my home-lab, I love his threat detection and lab videos, can't recommend more!
+*One of my inspirations for my home-lab, I love his threat detection and lab videos, can't recommend more!*

 [Gerald Auger](https://www.youtube.com/c/GeraldAuger)

-Dr. Auger is extremely active in the Cyber community, I learn so much from this channel!
+*Dr. Auger is extremely active in the Cyber community and his interviews are top notch!
+I learn so much from this channel!*

 [Josh Madakor](https://www.youtube.com/c/JoshMadakor)

-One of my favorite YouTubers by far, has amazing content and a breadth of knowledge that is unmatched.
+*One of my favorite YouTubers by far, has amazing content and a breadth of knowledge that is unmatched.*

 [BHIS](https://www.youtube.com/c/BlackHillsInformationSecurity)